tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ### Delete Logical

-> TiBigData/Flink only supports delete from table with pk, or exception will be thrown.
+> TiBigData/Flink only supports delete from table with pk/uk, or exception will be thrown.

 At first, check pk/uk and get old value from snapshot.